 Fanari Beach club

 FERRY: 1 hr and 45 min long.
 It was on a smaller boat so more sensitive to the waves.
-There’s typically only one ferry that makes this route a day and it’s later in the day.
-Also typically delayed so keep that in mind!
+When we went, I figured out there’s typically only one ferry that makes this route per day and it’s later in the day like around 6pm.
+Also usually delayed so keep that in mind!

 3 nights, 4 days – since we got in to Milos at 10pm on our first night due to a delayed ferry, I would have planned another night there.
 We only really got two full days of exploring, which we fully took advantage of but yeah, I wish we had another day to explore!